 Since we’re using serverless, we can’t have a persistent connection to database for every invocation of the serverless function as this would create issues with scaling.

-First create the .env file to store the MongoDB URI as DB_PATH.
+.env file in the project root to store the MongoDB URI as

 Then get the MongoDB URI that we included in the .env file.
 It can be accessed as a key in